Blanche Whiffen

-Blanche Galton Whiffen, known on stage as Mrs. Thomas Whiffen, (1845–1936) was an American actress born in London.
-She was educated in France; made her stage début at the Royalty Theatre, London, in 1865; came to America in 1868; and toured the United States under John Templeton's management.
+Blanche Galton Whiffen, known on stage as Mrs. Thomas Whiffen, (born Blanche Galton, March 12, 1845 – November 26, 1936) was an English-born American actress and opera singer.
+Born in London, she was a member of the Galton family of opera singers, and was trained in that profession by her mother as a contralto.
+She was educated in boarding schools in England and France, and made her stage début at the Royalty Theatre, London, in 1865.
+She performed in her aunt's opera troupe in her early career.